Respaired/Darya_TTS/README.md

 At 16 steps, Darya reaches an RTF of ~0.05 on a high-end server CPU (Arm Neoverse V2 or similar), or ~0.5 on an i7-12700H laptop.
 Dropping to 8 steps gets you ~0.25 on the 12700H, though that's pushing it, the model isn't distilled.

-Tested on RTX 5090, 3090 and H100.
-Your mileage will vary with hardware, but everything included here earns its place.
+I have already tested everything on RTX 5090, 3090, 3070, V100 and H100.
+Your mileage will vary with hardware, but I think everything included here to increase efficieny is proven to work.

 The goal of the project was the fastest modern speech synthesizer possible on a limited budget, without shrinking the model to get there.
 Investing in a good 12.5 Hz tokenizer is part of what made that work.
 (1B was chosen because I had the headroom; on cheaper GPUs, 500M makes more sense.)